Life Purpose: What Does it Mean and How to Find It?

 The Obstacles to the Life Purpose Path

-Sometimes the wrong lifestyle and work can drain so much energy from us that we don’t find the motivation to pursue our purpose, but we should always pursue what is right; we owe this to ourselves and the world.
+Sometimes the wrong lifestyle and work can drain so much energy from us that we don’t find the motivation to pursue our dreams, but we should always pursue what is right; we owe this to ourselves and the world.

 “Let’s stop expecting life to be easy and start being comfortable with adversity, discipline, and uniqueness.”